conjuncts/conjuncts.github.io/src/content/blog/3-partial.md

 - Not mentioning the state postulate.
     - PLEASE mention the state postulate.
-    - The state postulate says that we often work with a 2D manifold in thermodynamic space.
-    - For instance, the PvT surface is indeed a surface (2D manifold).
-    - Without this assumption, many problems seem ill-posed in the sense of having many or no solutions.
+    - Without this assumption, if you don't know it's a 2D manifold, many problems seem ill-posed in the sense of having many or no solutions.
-    - More generally, the Gibbs phase rule can be used to to get the manifold dimension.
 - When we have an implicit relation, we often assume that each variable can be written in terms any 2 others.
 - Partial derivatives are often allowed to be zero, infinity, or undefined.